 Don’t overdo it.
 Take the time to think about how much time you have (or are willing to take) to prepare/cook your meals during the week.

 One of the biggest defeats in this game is planning to make a healthy, hearty, home-cooked meal on Tuesday evening (in quadruple to ensure you have extra to freeze up for later), only to realize that you’re too pooped to make it happen once you get home.

 Make it easy.
 Choose easy dinner recipes for one so you don’t have to worry about packaging the leftovers for the freezer.
 This Spinach Feta Pizza comes together in just a few minutes with very little mess or cleanup!

 Do as much advance prep as possible on your free days.

 Simple recipes like this Strawberry Banana Yogurt Smoothie make breakfast a snap.
 Put it in a travel mug to sip on your way to work.

 Double up.
-Choose recipes that specifically serves two or three like this Szechuan Style Shrimp.
+Choose recipes that specifically serve two or three like this simple Szechuan Style Shrimp.
 By making a meal you can eat a number of times during the week, you free up some spare time to get the laundry done, call a friend or just chill.